CDP-group-9/CDP_Trondheim_Kommune/README.md

     	```
       make docker_up
       ```
-	- Access `http://localhost:8000` on your browser and the project should be running there
+	- Access `http://localhost:8000` on your browser and the project should be running there.
+If it doesn't, try with IP `127.0.0.1`

 	- To stop the project, run:
     	```